 Write:

-[insert name and addresses here of where members can file a grievance in writing]
+[insert name and addresses here of where members can file a complaint in writing]

 You may also find a complaint form at [URL to CCO’s complaint form].

-You can file a complaint about any matter other than a notice of denial (NOABD) and at any time orally or in writing.
+You can file a complaint about any matter other than a denial for service or benefits and at any time orally or in writing.
+If you file a complete with OHA it will be forwarded to [CCO Name]

-Examples of reasons you may file a complaint or grievance are:
+Examples of reasons you may file a complaint are:

 Problems making appointments or getting a ride